How a fable gave birth to Pakistani cinema's first superhero

 Legends and folklore are deeply rooted in the hearts of people, holding a sacred place in cultural narratives.
 When bringing these tales to the screen, a delicate balance has to be struck between their relevance to modern life and preservation of their timeless essence.
 The Pakistani film Umro Ayyar - A New Beginning neatly navigates this balance, offering a contemporary retelling of the classical Persian epic.

-Centred on Umro Ayyar, a trickster who, alongside the warrior-adventurer Amir Hamza, faces formidable challenges from sorcerers, jinns and demons.
-According to Usman Mukhtar, who plays the titular character in the film, "This is a modern adaptation of the time tested story and it has the potential to breathe new life into a cherished legend while staying true to its mythical roots."
+The central character is Umro Ayyar, a trickster who, alongside the warrior-adventurer Amir Hamza, faces formidable challenges from sorcerers, jinns and demons.
+According to Usman Mukhtar, who plays the titular character in the film, "This is a modern adaptation of the time-tested story and it has the potential to breathe new life into a cherished legend while staying true to its mythical roots."

 The team behind Umro Ayyar - A New Beginning recently sat down at Khaleej Times office to delve deeper into the film, which has now been released across the UAE.